-- 1. Define the following terms: - a.
-Openness Ans: (Exports + Imports) / GDP - b.
-Regional trade agreement Ans: Agreement between two or more countries offering preferential access to their markets. - c.
-Gross domestic product Ans: The value of all final goods and services produced inside a nation during some period, usually a year. - d.
-Shallow integration Ans: Elimination or reduction of tariffs, quotas, and other border-related barriers to trade. - 2.
-What country's international trade (exports plus imports) is a larger fraction of total world trade than that of any other single country?
+- 1. Define the following terms:

+- a.
+Openness

+- b.
+Regional trade agreement

+- c.
+Gross domestic product

+- d.
+Shallow integration

+- 2. What country's international trade (exports plus imports) is a larger fraction of total world trade than that of any other single country?
-Ans: China.
-From the table in class for 2017, China's exports+imports were \$4,105b. and the US exports+imports were \$3,957b.
-(FYI, three years ago when I taught this course, Winter 2015, China was catching up, but still less than the US.)

-3. How do the exports and imports of the European Union, to and from countries outside the EU, compare to those of the United States?
+- 3. How do the exports and imports of the European Union, to and from countries outside the EU, compare to those of the United States?

-Ans: From the data in class from 2017, EU exports are larger than US exports, but US imports are larger than EU imports.

-4. a.
+- 4. a.
 Name one industry in which the United States was a major net exporter (that is, it exports more than it imports) in the data from 2011 reported in class.

-Ans: Food (or agriculture)

-b.
+- b.
 Name one in which it was a major net importer.

-Ans: Petroleum (or automotive products, textiles and clothing)

-5. a.
+- 5. a.
 From what country did the state of Michigan import the most in 2016?
-To what country does Michigan export the most?
+To what country does Michigan export the most? - b.

-Ans: It imported most from Mexico; it exported most to Canada.
-(From the maps shown in lecture from the unassigned article by Perry and Balliou.)

-b.
 What state had the largest dollar value of trade (exports plus imports) in 2016?
-What state had the largest trade relative to its state GDP?

-Ans: From the table in Perry, California had the largest exports plus imports in dollar value, \$573.9 billion.
-But Michigan had the largest trade relative to GDP: 38.9%.

-6. Based on the data reported in lecture for the U.S. investment position at the end of 2017, the U.S. was a net debtor internationally.
+What state had the largest trade relative to its state GDP? - 6.
+Based on the data reported in lecture for the U.S. investment position at the middle of 2017, the U.S. was a net debtor internationally.
 Of the following three categories of assets, which accounted for the largest part of this net indebtedness?
-That is, in which category do US assets fall furthest below US liabilities (in dollars)?
+That is, in which category do US assets fall furthest below (in dollars) US liabilities?
 (Circle one)